volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 type ReadonlyType = Readonly<Type>;
 ```

-It is useful when you need to freeze an object, so it can't be modified:
+It is useful when you need to freeze an object so that it cannot be changed:

 ```typescript
 interface User {